CropLifeCanada/chemistry-policymanual/index.md

 ## National surface water monitoring for pesticides

-September 2019     Semi-annual
+January 2020     Quarterly

 - That we are committed to the safeguarding of human health and the environment and proper stewardship of our products.
-- That robust, clear and transparent national protocols be co-developed with stakeholders so PMRA has the ability to confidently refine post-market risk assessments when needed and to document the effectiveness of industry and grower-led risk mitigation initiatives.

-September 17, 2019  Staff Directive

-That CSRC recommend options for actions to advance members interests that may include a near-final pilot-project proposal with milestones and funding details for Chemistry Committee consideration at its January 28, 2020, meeting in Calgary.

-## Ontario pesticide reform – neonicotinoids and agriculture

-September 2019     Quarterly

-- That industry-led mitigation of identified environmental risks are recognized by the PRMA as effective.
-- That the Government of Ontario immediately remove the regulation that restrict the use of neonicotinoid seed under the _Ontario Pesticides Act_ in order to allow Ontario farmers to have the same access to these safe crop protection innovations as farmers in other jurisdictions.
-- That the current duplicative provincial pesticide classification system be replaced with one that recognizes and makes use of the work already being done federally in this regard by the PMRA.

-## Ontario pesticide reform – Ontario Pesticide Advisory Committee (OPAC)

-September 2019     Quarterly

-- That OPAC should be wound up and disbanded as it is the only provincial regulatory body of its kind in Canada and clearly duplicates work already being performed by PMRA.
+- That the scope of a national surface water monitoring program be to:
+  - Support stakeholder-led stewardship initiatives in preventing unacceptable levels of pesticides in surface water; and
+  - Co-develop and consolidate national surface water monitoring studies to reliably collect robust, standardized data that can be used for trend analysis and to confidently refine post-market risk assessments.

 ## Ontario pesticide reform - urban

-September 2019     Quarterly
+January 2020     Quarterly

 - That the Government of Ontario lift the so-called "cosmetic" pesticide ban to instead return to a level playing field for Ontario homeowners and small business people.
 - That the current “bylaw inoperative” clause (7.1(5) remain in effect.